galbash/serverless-rpc/lib/py/README.md

 ## Getting started (AWS Lambda)

-Simply use the `createLambdaServer` function to wrap your Thrift handler:
+Simply use the `TLambdaServer` create a server from your processor:

 ```node
 from serverless_thrift.server.TLambdaServer import TLambdaServer